This article has links to products and services we love, which we may make commission from.

 The original Iona Abbey is thought to date back to AD 563 and was founded by a monk, St Columba, and his Irish followers.

-One of which was his friend Oran, and none of which would have been women or cows since they were both banished.
+One of them was his friend Oran, none of which would have been women or cows since they were both banished.

 Women were sent to Eilean nam Ban before they could cause mischief, which meant the men who built the first abbey on Iona had to live on the island without their wives.